bee20/Chat_App_with_Langchain/README.md

 In essence, this underscores the fusion of advanced technologies to streamline information retrieval processes, empowering users to harness the wealth of knowledge encapsulated within textual documents effortlessly.

+# How to run in Colab:
+1. Copy password generated in the second last cell.
+2. Click on the link generated in last cell.
+3. Enter the copied password into the website.
+4. Add link of your PDF and press enter for next input.
+5. Ask your query and enter for the answer.